-West Coast Bankruptcy Law offers a Franchise Disclosure Document (FDD) Review, the franchise agreement.
+West Coast Franchise Law offers a Franchise Disclosure Document (FDD) Review, the franchise agreement.
 The FDD agreement is what you sign as the contract between you and your franchisor.
-We offer our FDD review at a flat-fee.
+We offer our FDD review at a flat fee.
 But often, we are asked, What goes into an FDD review?

 WATCH: Franchise attorney Nate Riordan answers, What Goes Into An FDD Review?